 Do you feel that you are going to be an equal partner in this relationship?

 At the same time, a coach is not there to please you.
-The coach may also challenge you and say things that other people will not dare to say.
-If you will need to leave your comfort zone, will this person will be able to support you?
+Coaches may also challenge you and say things that others will not dare to say.
+If you leave your comfort zone, will you like this person around, will you look for their support?
 Will you accept tough feedback from this coach?

 3. Feedback and referrals

 Who can recommend this coach?
-Is it possible to talk to his previous clients?
-Is there any feedback about working with him available?
+Is it possible to talk to their previous clients?
+Is there any feedback about working with them available?

 Also, if that’s an option, ask your friends and colleagues whether they have ever worked with a coach?
 Were they happy with the results and can they recommend that coach?
-Personal recommendation from a trusted person is a great way to find a coach.
+A personal recommendation from a trusted person is a great way to find a coach.

 4. Is there a way to ‘try before buying’?

-When you just meet the coach to discuss his services you won’t learn much about how this coach works and whether his style will serve you.
-Find out how you can check his work.
-Are there demo sessions where you can see his work?
-Is it possible to get a free session or a discount for a first session to check his approach?
+When you just meet the coach to discuss her services you won’t learn much about how she works and whether her style will serve you well.
+Find out how you can check her work.
+Are there demo sessions where you can see her work?
+Is it possible to get a free session or a discount for a first session to check her approach?

 Also find out what’s going to happen if you are not happy with the results?
-What are the conditions required for stopping that coaching engagement?
+What are the conditions for stopping a coaching engagement?

 5. Check qualifications